-IMPORTANT All docked ends, any exposed or bare timber of stained or painted weatherboards will require end sealing with a minimum of one coat of primer or stain.
-Double priming or coating is recommended.
+IMPORTANT All docked ends, any exposed or bare timber of stained or painted weatherboards will require end sealing with two coats of primer or stain.

 4.3 PRIMING AND SEALING

 Apply the first coat of stain or primer to all sides and edges of the weatherboard prior to installation.
 Ensure Western Red Cedar is at the correct moisture content prior to priming (refer 4.3).
 Remember that all docked ends will require priming as noted above.